Arabic Studies in Ifrane, Morocco

 Academic facilities at Al-Akhawayn include the largest computer network in all of Africa, one of the finest libraries in Morocco, several research centers and a state-of-the-art language laboratory.
 Student service facilities are just as modern and well-appointed, with pleasant student housing in 16 residence halls, a student center, health services center, counseling services, career services, and an excellent sports center.
 Student life is interesting and dynamic, with international students comprising nearly 10% of the student body and increasing each year.

 The Arabic Summer Institute at Al-Akhawayn University is designed for students who wish to experience living and studying in an Arab country as part of their education for a relatively short period of time.
 It provides students the opportunity to study the Arabic language in context as well as other subjects pertaining to Islamic and North African Studies.
-Check out the host university's website at http://www.alakhawayn.ma/.
+See Al-Akhawayan University for more information.

 Students in Track 1 will receive credit for two of the following courses, based on their language level.
 Students in Track 2 will receive credit for three of the following courses, based on their language level: